DRCMR Logo 300px Color

 Labs

-At DRCMR we have 5 state-of-the-art neurophysiology laboratories dedicated to non-invasive brain stimulation (NTBS) and Electroencephalography (EEG) as well as a brand new hardware lab
+At DRCMR we have 6 state-of-the-art neurophysiology laboratories dedicated to non-invasive brain stimulation (NTBS) and Electroencephalography (EEG) as well as a hardware lab.
+Our electrophysiological lab space is divided into 4 basic science labs located in Center C/D and two therapeutic labs located in the brand-new research clinic for brain stimulation.

+One lab is reserved for EEG and behavioral testing.
 It is equipped with a high-density, 128-channel EEG system (Biosemi EEG system), state-of-the-art eye tracking and a virtual reality environment.
-The EEG-laboratory has been funded by a Grant of Excellence “Control of Actions” (ContAct) from Lundbeck Foundation.

 The Hardware Lab